Telfer Research Expertise

-This program is only available to Telfer PhD students supervised by Telfer School of Management professors for the presentation of research findings at academic conferences from work undertaken within the context of the doctoral program offered by the Telfer School:
+This program is only available to Telfer MSc or PhD students supervised by Telfer School of Management professors, or EBT PhD or MSc (with thesis) students supervised by a Telfer professor, for the presentation of research findings at academic conferences from work undertaken within the context of the masters or doctoral program offered by the Telfer School:

 Conference Travel Grants - Previously Faculty of Graduate and Postdoctoral Studies

 These grants have now been incorporated into the Telfer School of Management Travel Fund for Students as a top up funding.
 Subject to available funding per year.

 Academic Project Fund - Graduate Students' Association of the University of Ottawa (GSAÉD)

 If you participate in conferences, round tables or field trips as a graduate student, GSAÉD may contribute financially depending on the overall cost and the total amount of funding from other sources.

 Visit the GSAÉD website for more information on the Academic Project Fund .

 This award is allocated on a competitive basis to a PhD student at the Telfer School of Management for publishing a paper in a peer-reviewed journal.
 Award details are available through the online Scholarship and Bursaries website.

 The purpose of this award is to recognize one PhD student at the Telfer School of Management who exemplifies the qualities of an engaged student.
 Students who are selected to receive this award will have demonstrated continued engagement with the program on many levels, namely by: demonstrating initiative in consistently applying for external funding, along with external and internal scholarships; demonstrating success in their courses; showing steady progress in their research program; publishing their research findings; and presenting their research at academic conferences.
 Award details are available through the online Scholarship and Bursaries website.